What you'll receive

 When will I know the outcome of my application?

-If you applied and submitted all the supporting documentation by Friday, 20 July, 2018, we'll let you know whether or not it's successful by early August 2018.
+- If you applied and submitted all the supporting documentation by 23 November 2018, we'll let you know whether or not it's successful by late December 2018.

 You can't concurrently hold a QUT Indigenous Commonwealth Scholarship and a scholarship of the same or similar type administered by Centrelink.
 If you are unsure if this situation applies to you, contact the Equity Scholarships team.